mooffie/mc/src/lua/doc/guide/80-installation.md

 ## Configuring without pkg-config

 Using `--with-lua` alone only works if your Lua engine is registered with pkg-config.
 This may not be the case.
-For example, this may not be the case when you compile Lua yourself from the official tarball.
+For example, this isn't the case when you compile Lua yourself from the official tarball.

 In such cases you need to explicitly tell configure the location of Lua's header files and library.
 This is done using two variables: